Cog Icon signifying link to Admin page

 If your image is a JPEG you can rotate or flip it.
 This does slightly degrade the quality of the image, so don't do this lots of times on a single image - get it right the first time.

-You can use this tool to extract the text from the image so that you can paste it into your page or news story accessibly without having to type it all out.
+You can use the OCR tool to extract the text from the image so that you can paste it into your page or news story accessibly without having to type it all out.
 Do double-check the text though - the OCR system is good but not 100% perfect.

 Techy Stuff

 There is quite a lot of complicated stuff going on in the background in terms of your images.
-You don't necessarily need to know, but we'll outline some of it here in case.
+You don't necessarily need to know, but we'll outline some of it here in case you are interested.

 1. Every image has its own unique URL.
 However, once you've uploaded an image to your site you'll find it's not actually coming from your domain.
 For example the URL of the Van Gogh image above has the address https://web-cdn.org/s/10/image/Artworks/Van-Gogh-Self-Portrait.jpg.
 This isn't unusual in web systems - it allows us to deliver your images (and files like PDFs) using a CDN (Content Delivery Network) which takes the load off our server and speeds up your site for users no matter where they are in the world.